-My father was a photo-lithographer by profession and an occasional Solway wildfowler by inclination so I suspect my lifelong interest in wildlife was inevitable.
-For as long as I can remember I have been fascinated by birds and the natural world in general.
-Although my family moved south to Leicestershire in the early 1960’s and I have lived there for all of my adult life, I am very proud to consider myself a Cumbrian still.
+My father was a photo-lithographer by profession and an occasional Solway wildfowler by inclination, so I suspect my lifelong obsession with wildlife was inevitable.
+For as long as I can remember, I have been fascinated by birds and the natural world in general.
+Although my family moved south to Leicestershire in the early 1960’s and I have lived here for all of my adult life, I am very proud to consider myself a Cumbrian still.
 My interest in natural history photography deepened after I met Martin Withers on the football pitch and later accompanied him on many photographic jaunts into the East Midlands countryside in the late 1970’s.
-We have collaborated on many projects during the course of the last 30 years and laughter is never far away when we are together.
-My approach is quintessentially amateur: photography has to be fun, the welfare of the subject is paramount and commercial considerations are very much secondary.
-My greatest pleasure is to share my pictures with friends and to see my work published from time to time in books and journals.
+We collaborated on many projects both at home and abroad during the course of a friendship that lasted over forty years and was ended only by his sad and premature death in June, 2013.
+Our friendship inevitably brought me close to the ZPC and I secretly harboured an ambition to join as a member in my own right.
+I realised this ambition in 2006, when I surprised Martin by handing him an application and a selection of my work, just before he went in to a Council meeting at Brooksby.
+By the end of that morning, I had been accepted!
+My approach to natural history photography is quintessentially amateur: photography has to be fun, the welfare of the subject is paramount and commercial considerations are very much secondary.
+My greatest pleasure is to try and produce high quality prints for the folios, share my pictures with friends and to see my work published from time to time in books and journals.